bmuellerhstat/rollback-scavenger-hunt/README.md

 #### When would you use this?
 This is a very dangerous command, so use it sparingly.
 It's much safer to rollback to a previous commit.

+## Rollback to a previous commit
+Alas, the moment has come to learn how to rollback.
+It's time to modify our Google search.
+Try this: **git rollback to previous commit**.
+The first result points to, yet again, _Stackoverflow_.
+Become best friends with _Stackoverflow_.

+This time, the most upvoted answer (with the green checkmark) is the one we want.

+Let's remove the training wheels completely.
+Read the post, and do your best.
+You got this. :thumbsup: